sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 }
 ```

-In the real world application the **BookCar** function should perform some extra validations, save the new order and trigger additional processes (like an email confirmation etc.).
+In the real world application, the **BookCar** function should perform some extra validations, save the new order and trigger additional processes (like an email confirmation etc.).

 In the context of this tutorial, **BookCar** only saves the provided data in a collection and returns a unique booking reference, i.e. `{ bookingRef: BER01234 }`
 Additionally, in order to avoid storing sensitive data, the provided email always gets replaced with `sample@email.com`.